jhodk/BoxHead2Play/Documentation/Weapons/shotgun.md

 | Wide Shot | 1 | 5 degrees (±2.5) |
 | Wider Shot | 2 | 7.5 degrees (±3.75) |

 If the shotgun has been upgraded above the default level, then another two shots are added with a doubled spread.
-A "delay" argument is also set to true.
+A "delay" argument is also set to true for this volley of two bullets.

 | Shotgun Type | WideShot value | Spread in degrees of 4th and 5th shots |
 | --- | --- | --- |